ubc-tuehoang/AnalyzingMentalHealthImages-OpenAI-Claude3/README.md

 - Strive for excellence
 - Explore together & unlock the world's knowledge

-Peeking Beyond the Canvas: Analyzing Mental Health through Images with OpenAI and Claude3
+## Peeking Beyond the Canvas: Analyzing Mental Health through Images with OpenAI and Claude3

 Harnessing the capabilities of OpenAI and Claude3 in analyzing patient paintings and artistic expressions represents a groundbreaking approach in exploring early mental health issues.
 By harnessing the capabilities of AI-driven image analysis and deep learning techniques, researchers and clinicians can delve into the rich visual narratives embedded within these artworks, uncovering hidden nuances and patterns indicative of underlying mental health conditions.

+_Prompt: As a psychiatrist, psychologist, and therapist in the healthcare profession, reflect on what the artist reveals about their psychological state.
+Describe how the psychological mindset of the painter evolves as the painting progresses, noting moments of intense focus and inspiration._

 --------------------------------------